Examples of Datawrapper charts that show complex data

 Percentiles and outliers give us information about how our measure points distribute.
 According to Wikipedia, "a percentile is a measure used in statistics indicating the value below which a given percentage of observations in a group of observations falls.
 For example, the 20th percentile is the value (or score) below which 20% of the observations may be found.
 Equivalently, 80% of the observations are found above the 20th percentile."

-Here's a concrete example: If you ask 9 people how old they are and they reply "2, 5, 5, 5, 20, 60, 90, 90, 93", the group is on average 41 years old and the mean is 20 years.
-But you might want to show the mean "of the first half of the measure points".
+Here's a concrete example: If you have a group of nine people who are ages 2, 5, 5, 5, 20, 60, 90, 90, and 93, then the group's mean age is 41 years and its median age is 20.
+But you might want to know the median age of just the younger half of the group.
 That would be the 25th percentile (5 years).
-Or you want to show the 75th percentile.
+Or you might want to show the 75th percentile, which is the median age of the older half (90 years).

 And you have extreme outliers (2 and 93) that you might want to mention in your chart, too.